raspberrypilearning/freecad-chess-set/en/step_6.md

 ![Sketcher_CreateLine](image/Sketcher_CreateLine.png)

-You can ensure the ends of the lines are constrained by hovering over the construction gemoetry so that the lines turn yellow.
+You can ensure the ends of the lines are constrained by hovering over the construction geometry so that the lines turn yellow.

 ![diagonal_lines](images/diagonal_lines.png)
 --- /task ---

-Sometimes adding lines can add unneccesary constraints to the sketch.
+Sometimes adding lines can add unnecessary constraints to the sketch.
 To avoid this you can draw lines anywhere in the sketch and then constrain them afterwards.

 --- task ---
 Draw a small line, anywhere in the sketch, so it's not constrained.